Some details about me:

 Education: Columbia University in New York for my undergrad and Antioch New England Graduate School for my doctorate

-Family: My wife and I and our 9-year-old daughter live in NE Portland.
+Family: I live with my 10-year-old daughter in NE Portland.

 Awards & Honors: Fellow, American Psychological Association; National Register of Health Service Psychologists; Public Education Award Winner: Oregon Psychological Association

 Videos: You can find several videos of me speaking about my work

 - Theoretical and Empirical Foundations for Ecotherapy.
 In M. Jordan & J. Hinds (2016) (Eds.).
 Ecotherapy: Theory, Research & Practice.